BIX1O3/My-Shell/README.md

 One of the design choices we made was to manually code the wildcard expansion instead of using glob, as we wanted a full understanding of how the code worked.
-We also integrated piping directly into the execute_command function, as only one pipe needed to be dealth with at a time.
+We also integrated piping directly into the execute_command function, as only one pipe needed to be dealt with at a time.

 ## Test Strategy and Test Cases: